"That makes one feel guilty!"

 Here are some questions that will help you do that:

-Also, you might fear some dire consequences for acting one or the other way.
+Also, you might fear some dire consequences for acting one way or the other.

-Let’s get aware of his too - fill in the blank for these sentences:
+Let’s get aware of this too—fill in the blank for these sentences:

-• “If I don’t XYZ, I fear that _ could happen”
+- “If I don’t do XYZ, I fear that ___ could happen”

 Take your time to journal on these.